Ingestible skincare ingredient: Burdock root benefits—the natural solution for everything from digestion to a clearer complexion?

 In many cases, persistent blemishes may result from a perturbed gut-skin axis—a term that refers to the intimate relationship between our gut microbiome and the immune function of our skin.
 Researchers suspect that an imbalanced microbiome has a significant role to play in controlling metabolism, immune responses and inflammation throughout the body, including our complexion.

-In addition to assisting with the restoration of our gut microbiota, burdock root may also offer powerful hydrating properties.
+In addition to assisting with the restoration of our gut microbiota, burdock root benefits may also include powerful hydrating properties.
 This is due to inulin’s role as a humectant—a substance that binds to and retains water.

-By helping our skin absorb and maintain its hydration levels, the benefits of burdock root may go beyond coaxing our gut-skin axis back into balance.
+By helping our skin absorb and maintain its hydration levels, burdock root benefits may go beyond coaxing our gut-skin axis back into balance.
 It may also help to lock in that extra dose of moisture our digestive and cutaneous systems need to maintain a state of wellness.

 The views expressed in this article do not necessarily represent the views of Murad, and are for informational purposes only, even if the advice of physicians and medical practitioners are included.
 This article is not a substitute for professional medical advice, diagnosis or treatment, and should not be considered specific medical advice.